CzarX86/CoupaDownloads/USAGE_INSTRUCTIONS.md

 - Check your internet connection speed
 - Close other browser tabs and applications

+**6. "MSG processing errors"**

+- Ensure you have the required dependencies installed
+- Check if the MSG file is corrupted
+- Try processing without MSG conversion first

 ### Error Messages Explained

 - **"PO number not found"**: The PO doesn't exist or you don't have access
 - **"No attachments found"**: The PO exists but has no downloadable attachments
 - **"Download timeout"**: The file took too long to download
 - **"Browser session lost"**: The browser crashed or was closed unexpectedly
+- **"MSG conversion failed"**: The MSG file couldn't be converted to PDF

 ## Performance Tips